a-rashid-saaka/google-workspace/README.md

 V. Click the "Consultants" OU.

 VI.
-Click on the Automatic forwarding row and ensure "Allow users to automatically forward incoming email to another address" box is unchecked.
+Click on the Automatic forwarding row and ensure the "Allow users to automatically forward incoming email to another address" box is unchecked.
 Any existing forwarding rules will now cease working

 VII.
-Click OVERRIDE (you are overriding the inherited setting from the top level organization).
+Click OVERRIDE (you are overriding the inherited setting from the top-level organization).

 ![image](https://github.com/user-attachments/assets/2fcbb878-5c51-4ec3-a01f-d2f0543d9e1e)

+<h4>Create an email allowlist and a blocked sender list</h4>

+If legitimate emails from specific contacts are marked as spam, you can add their IP address to an allowlist so that messages from them are no longer flagged as spam.

+A blocked sender list includes email addresses that cannot send emails to your domain.
+Administrators can block specific users or entire domains.

+- Create an Allowlist